wanderlust-create/open-civic-data-blockchain-builder/README.md

 ## Features

-* 📂 Saves each bill and vote event into timestamped `.json` files
+* Saves each bill and vote event into timestamped `.json` files
-* 🧱 Organizes output by session, chamber, and bill identifier
+* Organizes output by session, chamber, and bill identifier
-* 🗃️ Logs every processing step to `data_processed/` and error cases to `data_not_processed/`
+* Logs every processing step to `data_processed/` and error cases to `data_not_processed/`
-* 🗓️ Auto-creates placeholder files when votes reference missing bills
+* Auto-creates placeholder files when votes reference missing bills
-* 🧠 Prompts user for missing legislative\_session (optional toggle), enabling real-time error correction without restarting the script
+* Prompts user for missing legislative\_session (optional toggle), enabling real-time error correction without restarting the script
-* 📝 Tracks new sessions entered via prompt in `new_sessions_added.txt`
+* Tracks new sessions entered via prompt in `new_sessions_added.txt`
-* 🔧 Modular file structure using `handlers/`, `utils/`, and `main.py`
+* Modular file structure using `handlers/`, `utils/`, and per-state `blockchain/{state}` folders

 ---